9 Ways to Prevent Swamp Ass

 What is Swamp Ass?

-Swamp ass is the butt version of pit stains.
+Swamp ass, the butt version of pit stains, occurs when excessive sweating happens around the buttocks.
 The addition of underwear, body hair, pants, and sitting makes it feel like you should raise gators back there.
 The good news?
 Every booty sweats.
 Even tiny hairless vegan butts.
 It’s a totally normal body function that’s mostly just inconvenient and embarrassing.

 Friction